Skip to content

 • O(N_state) relative to a pure forward run.

-Analytic Jacobians significantly reduce this overhead compared to finite-difference approaches but kernel runs are still substantially more expensive than forward simulations.
+Analytic Jacobians significantly reduce this overhead compared to finite-difference approaches, but kernel runs remain substantially more expensive than forward simulations.

 Retrieval iterations